 Pies can also be completely frozen, wrapped tightly in plastic wrap, and stored for up to 3 months before baking.

 Remove the pies from the freezer and put them straight into the oven.
 Bake for 13 to 15 minutes, rotating the pan once half way through until the hand pies are beautifully browned and puffy.

 If you are baking completely frozen hand pies, you can move them straight into the oven from the freezer.
 Add 5 to 6 minutes onto baking time.

-7 Cool and serve, or store.
 Let the hand pies cool before serving.
 Once cooled, store leftover hand pies an airtight container in the fridge.
 They will keep for a few days.